This information applies to Village of Cold Spring residents only.

 3) a list of contractors and their Putnam County license number

 4) three complete copies of plans stamped and signed by a licensed New York State P.E. or

 5) If the applicant is not the property owner, a letter authorizing this project should be submitted

 with the application.

-Please submit a description of the proposed shed and the location in relation to property boundaries to the Building Inspector and you will be advised of any additional permits that will be required.
+Please submit a description of the proposed shed or fence and the location in relation to property boundaries to the Building Inspector and you will be advised of any additional permits that will be required.

 I need to obtain a dumpster for my construction project, is a permit required?